Loudr/api-specs/requests.md

 Send a `POST` request to `/v1/sound_recording/request_license` with a JSON body described by [request-single.json](examples/request-single.json) in this repository.

+You may also send bulk request files.
+[Click here to learn more](https://github.com/Loudr/api-specs/blob/master/requests.md#sending-bulk-requests).

 ## POST Data

 ### Sample Post Data